snowmeltarcade/projectbirdracing/documentation/story/story.md

 #### Being Cared For

+As time passes, hunger and stamina increases.
+Age and health also decrease.

+Avions must be fed for hunger to go down.
+Rest and medicine must be given for their health to increase.

+If age reaches lifespan, the avion dies.

 #### Breeding

 Avions can breed to create other avions.
 Each time they breed, an egg may be layed.
 The child avion will inherit some of the attributes from its parents using a genetic algorithm.

 Breeding may or may not be successful.
-Success is dependent on overall fitness and health.
+Success is dependent on level, health and age.

 Players can breed avions they are raising.
 Avions in the wild will also breed.